Using Life Insurance to Generate Tax-Free Income in Retirement

 Using a Check to Fund Long-Term Care Premiums (Individuals)

+For individual clients, achieving LTC tax benefits by writing a check is very limited.
 Most retirees who write a lump-sum check for an LTC policy are focused on the leverage and tax deductions on the back end rather than the tax benefits on the front end.

 For example, consider a 65-year-old client writing a lump sum non-qualified check for $100k.
 This could purchase a six-year LTC pool worth $464k, and all $464k can be returned to them tax-free.
 Here’s how it’s broken down: